 In Oscar Wilde’s effervescent society drama, dukes, dandies and unmarried daughters gather in drawing rooms to sip tea, exchange gossip and flirt.
 Comically ravishing characters engage in witty repartee, holding a mirror up to late-Victorian society values.
 However, this story is more than a humorous battle of the sexes.
 Insider trading, political corruption, hypocrisy and blackmail hold the intrigue in a comedy, that for all its touches of melodrama and farce, offers poignant insights into human frailty.

-Meet the actors, who have been cast so far in Oscar Wilde’s An Ideal Husband.
+Meet the cast of Oscar Wilde’s An Ideal Husband.

-Michelle graduated from the Western Australian Academy of Performing Arts in 2010 and has since worked extensively in Theatre, TV & Film.
-Michelle’s theatre credits include Power Plays (Sydney Theatre Company); The Lysicrates Prize (Griffin); Play School Live (ABC); The Laramie Project (STC Education); Seminar, The Plant (Ensemble Theatre); and Far Away (Black Swan Theatre Co).
+Michelle Lim Davidson graduated from the Western Australian Academy of Performing Arts in 2010 and has since worked extensively in theatre, TV and film.
+Michelle’s theatre credits include Top Girls, Power Plays (Sydney Theatre Company); The Lysicrates Prize (Griffin Theatre Company); Play School Live (ABC); The Laramie Project (STC Education); Seminar, The Plant (Ensemble Theatre); and Far Away (Black Swan Theatre Co).
 Michelle guest starred alongside John Cleese in the Just for Laughs Comedy Festival.
-Michelle will next been seen in the highly anticipated Top of the Lake: China Doll for BBC/Sundance.
-As well as being a regular presenter on Play School, her television credits include Utopia, Get Krack!n (ABC); Doctor Doctor, Live from Planet Earth (Nine Network); and Jay’s Jungle (7TWO).
+As well as being a regular presenter on Play School, her television credits include Top Of The Lake: China Girl (BBC/Sundance); Utopia, Get Krack!n (ABC); Doctor Doctor, Live from Planet Earth (Nine Network); and Jay’s Jungle (7TWO).
 Michelle’s film credits include Ivan Sen’s Goldstone, The Wiggles: Pandemonium and the short film Beyond the Bubble selected for the Sydney Film Festival 2017.
 Michelle was the recipient of the 2013 Mike Walsh Fellowship and the 2016 Equity Award for Outstanding Performance by an Ensemble in a Comedy Series for Utopia.

-Zindzi previously appeared for Melbourne Theatre Company in Disgraced.
-She has appeared on stage for Sydney Theatre Company in The Golden Age, Boys will be Boys, A History of Everything, Money Shots, Before/After, Blood Wedding, Vs Macbeth, The Oresteia, The Comedy of Errors, The Mysteries: Genesis, The Crucible (STC Education), and The Vertical Hour; for Belvoir in Prize Fighter, La Traviata and Scorched; for Ensemble Theatre in The Rasputin Affair and Good People; for Darlinghurst Theatre Company in Gaybies; for Griffin in The Girl in Tan Boots and Masquerade; for State Theatre Company of South Australia in Random and for Theatre Ink in Angels in America.
-She was an inaugural member of the Residents, STC’s ensemble from 2009 to 2012.
-Her television credits include the upcoming Sisters as well as Janet King, Hiding, Plonk, The Code, and Wonderland.
+Zindzi Okenyo previously appeared for Melbourne Theatre Company in Disgraced.
+She has appeared on stage for Sydney Theatre Company in The Golden Age, Boys Will Be Boys, A History of Everything, Money Shots, Before/After, Blood Wedding, Vs Macbeth, The Oresteia, The Comedy of Errors, The Mysteries: Genesis, The Crucible (STC Education), and The Vertical Hour; for Belvoir in Prize Fighter, La Traviata and Scorched; for Bell Shakespeare in Antony and Cleopatra; for Ensemble Theatre in The Rasputin Affair and Good People; for Darlinghurst Theatre Company in Gaybies; for Griffin Theatre Company in The Girl in Tan Boots and Masquerade; for State Theatre Company of South Australia in Random and for Theatre Ink in Angels in America.
+She was an inaugural member of the Residents, STC’s ensemble, from 2009 to 2012.
+Her television credits include Harrow, Sisters, Janet King, Hiding, Plonk, The Code, and Wonderland.
 Zindzi is a regular presenter on Play School and also performs her own music under the name ‘OKENYO’.

-An Ideal Husband is Greta’s first production with Melbourne Theatre Company, having previously appeared in a number of major musicals.
-A graduate of the Sydney Conservatorium of Music with a Bachelor of Music majoring in classical voice, Greta’s credits include the 60th Anniversary production of My Fair Lady directed by Julie Andrews; Broadway to Oz: Hugh Jackman Live in Concert (Dainty Group); Anything Goes (Opera Australia/GFO); Wicked (GFO); My Fair Lady (Opera Australia); and Titanic (Seabiscuit Productions).
-For The Production Company, Greta has appeared in Guys and Dolls, La Cage Aux Folles and The Pirates of Penzance.
+An Ideal Husband is Greta Sherriff’s first production with Melbourne Theatre Company, having previously appeared in a number of major musicals.
+A graduate of the Sydney Conservatorium of Music with a Bachelor of Music majoring in classical voice, Greta’s credits include the 60th Anniversary production of My Fair Lady directed by Julie Andrews (Opera Australia/John Frost), Broadway to Oz: Hugh Jackman Live in Concert (Dainty Group), Anything Goes (Opera Australia/GFO), Wicked (GFO); My Fair Lady (Opera Australia); and Titanic (Seabiscuit Productions).
+For The Production Company, Greta has appeared in Oklahoma!, Guys and Dolls, La Cage Aux Folles and The Pirates of Penzance.